AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 \\}
 $$

-Let's take the point of view of panda :panda: for this observation he has in his field of view all the elements of the scene.
-Therefore we can compute the attention score two by two between all the objects in the scene.
+Let us take the panda's point of view for this observation he has in his field of view all the elements of the scene.
+Therefore we can compute the attention score two by two between all the objects in the scene (Illustrated in *figure 5*).

 {{< figure library="true" src="/img/masking-rl/grid_4_elem_all.svg" lightbox="true" >}}
 *Figure 3 : Self attention computation graph when the panda :panda: sees all other objects*

-Here a few lines of code to see how the observation is represented as a tensor.
+Here, we will implement a tensor in a few lines representing the observation we have presented above.

 **Note**: Whatever the order of the objects, the self-attention operation is invariant to the permutation.
 ```python